coderefinery/hpc-containers/content/advanced_running_containers.rst

 .. admonition:: Expected result
    :class: dropdown

-   If you run this in a system with an NVIDIA GPU, you should see the following result:
+   If you run this in a system with an AMD GPU, you should see the following result:

    .. code-block:: console